ixkaito/bathe/README.md

 ## Usage

-If you don't use Gulp or Sass, you can just use this theme like others.
+If you don't use gulp or Sass, you can just use this theme like others.
 Nothing else is necessary except WordPress environment.

-### Using Gulp to develop in Bathe
+### Using gulp to develop in Bathe

 #### 1 Install Node.js